anilkumar2809/DevOps-CI-CD-pipeline/README.md

 <a name = "screencast_tag"></a>
 ## Screencast
-[Click Here](https://youtu.be/OJvqAtbRG1A) for Screencast of MAC M1

-Use this if the above is not working - https://youtu.be/OJvqAtbRG1A

-[Click Here](https://youtu.be/dHr_4H2M6yM) for Screencast of Windows
+[Click Here](https://youtu.be/gfFnN-Un6aU) for Screencast of Windows and also at https://youtu.be/WdGcKbOUnIw
 <br>
 Link to Screencast for Windows (If above hyperlink is not working) - https://youtu.be/dHr_4H2M6yM